vdavidmarques/consultoria-vida-segura/README.md

 ## Overview

-This repository is a template for a company specializing in health insurance and life insurance sales.
+This repository is a Wordpress template for a company specializing in health insurance and life insurance sales.
 It is built using the following technologies:

 - [TailwindCSS](https://tailwindcss.com/)
 - [PHP](https://www.php.net/)